calimero-project/libusb4java-aarch64/README.md

-Native JNI libraries used by usb4java for the AArch64 architecture
+Native JNI libraries used by usb4java for AArch64
 ===

 This repository contains compiled versions of [libusb4java](https://github.com/usb4java/libusb4java) for AArch64